vasiloglou/dbai2021/index.md

 - Impact of Data Quality and Data Preprocessing on the Fairness of ML Predictions

 **Submission:**
-Submissions can be short papers (4 pages) or long papers (up to 10 pages, plus unlimited references).
-Authors are requested to prepare submissions following the ACM proceedings format.
-Please use the latest ACM paper format (last update 11/2020).
+Submissions can be short papers (4 pages) or long papers (up to 8 pages, plus unlimited references).
+Authors are requested to prepare submissions following the NeurIPS proceedings format.
 AI&DB is a single-blind workshop, authors must include their names and affiliations on the manuscript cover page.
 Submission Website: To be announce upon acceptance of the workshop Inclusion and Diversity in Writing: http://2021.sigmod.org/calls_papers_inclusion_and_diversity.shtml